Binding of Isaac: Biblical narrative

 According to the Hebrew Bible, God commands Abraham to offer his son Isaac as a sacrifice.
-After Isaac is bound to an altar, a messenger from God stops Abraham before the sacrifice finishes, saying "now I know you fear God".
+After Isaac is bound to an altar, a messenger from God stops Abraham before he can complete the sacrifice, saying, "now I know you fear God".
 Abraham looks up and sees a ram and sacrifices it instead of Isaac.

 The passage states that the event occurred at "the mount of the " in "the land of Moriah".
+Abraham then named the place 'Jehovah-jireh' (the Lord will provide).
 2 Chronicles 3:1 refers to "mount Moriah" as the site of Solomon's Temple, while Psalms 24:3, Isaiah 2:3 and 30:29, and Zechariah 8:3 use the term "the mount of the " to refer to the site of Solomon's Temple in Jerusalem, the location believed to be the Temple Mount in Jerusalem.
 In the Samaritan Pentateuch, Genesis 22:14, the phrase YHWH yireh is taken to mean "in the mountain the Lord was seen", the mountain being Mount Gerizim.